VasAtanasov/aom/README.md

-# autohouse
+# Spring Boot, MySQL, Spring Security, JWT, JPA, Rest API

-## Web API for managing automotive offers
+## Autohouse - REST API for managing automotive offers

 This is a defence project build for educational purpose in the course of SoftUni Java Web Development with Spring.